Go Back Up

 How to set up an employee financial wellness program

-The most effective financial wellness or financial education programs are both personal and comprehensive.
+The most effective financial wellness or financial education programs are personal and comprehensive.
 They provide each employee with a complete picture of their particular financial health and support for taking care of short-term and long-term needs.

 The first step to a successful financial literacy program is to identify what you want to accomplish with the program.

-Is your goal to reduce absenteeism or improve productivity?
+Is your goal to reduce absenteeism rates or improve productivity?
 Or do you want to give your employees an additional incentive to stay with your organization?

 Determining your goals for the program can help you measure the results over time.